1952 United States Senate election in Connecticut: Campaign

 During the campaign, Brien McMahon, the Class III Senator from Connecticut, died.
 Governor John Davis Lodge appointed Purtell, already the Republican nominee for this Class I seat, to serve as interim Senator in McMahon's place until a special election could be held.

-Purtell supported General Eisenhower's campaign platform against "communism, corruption, and Korea."
+Purtell supported General Dwight D. Eisenhower's campaign platform against "communism, corruption, and Korea."
 Benton accused Purtell of being so conservative that he "makes Bob Taft look like a left-wing New Dealer."